OPERATIONS CORE

 - Tracks places of outreach to include a wide variety of participants

-- Screens and consents participantsd
+- Screens and consents participants

 - Tracks participation in research methods